Netflix Can't Stop, Won't Stop Dropping New Content

 The streaming service keeps dropping announcement after announcement and trailer after trailer to get us excited for the content coming at us in the next few months — and it's not just originals.
 While brand new shows are dominating this years' tour, Netflix is also dishing on the return of some of their most beloved shows.
 The trailer for season 2 of Ozark is here, they'd be open to more Master of None, and the company finally answered when the EFF is Stranger Things is coming back.

-All this excitement has also led to some rumors, which Netflix hasn't fully confirmed but that we're going to spend the next week speculating about nonetheless.
+All this excitement has also led to some rumours, which Netflix hasn't fully confirmed but that we're going to spend the next week speculating about nonetheless.

 Ahead is everything Netflix is scheming.